-Leisure activities included in GBDVS

-Undertaking outdoor leisure activities such as walking, cycling, golf, etc.

-Taking part in other leisure activities such as hobbies, evening classes, etc. (outside of your home)

-Taking part in sports, including exercise classes, going to the gym, etc.

-Going to visitor attractions such as a historic house, garden, theme park, museum, zoo, etc.

-Going to special events of a personal nature such as a wedding, graduation, christening, etc.

-Going on day trips/excursions for other leisure purpose not mentioned above
+Visiting friends or family for leisure visiting mends of family for leisure 'Special' shopping for items that you do not regularly buy Going out for a meal Going on a night out to a bar, pub and/or club Going out for entertainment - to a cinema, concert or theatre Undertaking outdoor leisure activities such as walking, cycling, golf, etc. Taking part in other leisure activities such as hobbies, evening classes, etc. (outsid your home) de of Taking part in sports, including exercise classes, going to the gym, etc. Watching live sporting events (not on TV) Going to visitor attractions such as a historic house, garden, theme park, museum, etc. , ZOO, Going to special public event such as a festival, exhibition, etc. Going to special events of a personal nature such as a wedding, graduation, christ etc. ening, Going on days out to a to a beauty or health spa/centre, etc. Going on general days out/to explore an area Going on day trips/excursions for other leisure purpose not mentioned above